 The SickKids KT Program develops resources and tools that are designed to address knowledge and practice gaps.
 Our resources and tools are informed by evidence in KT and Implementation Science, as well as years of experience in the field.
 They are innovative and practical, and most of them are freely available for download.

 The first in the series of KT eLearning modules, Introduction to Knowledge Translation, will introduce you to the concept of KT and get you thinking about how KT can be useful in your work.
-It is a valuable resource for anyone interested in closing the research to practice gap and is applicable to a diverse range of sectors.
-Upon completion of this module, you will be able to define knowledge translation and understand its relevance to your work.
-If you receive an error message that “the file you requested has been deleted”, simply hit the “Next” arrow button to begin the module.
-Estimated duration: 13 minutes
+It is a valuable resource for anyone interested in closing the research to practice gap and is applicable across sectors and disciplines.
+Upon completion of this module, you will be able to describe KT and related terms, discuss the value of KT and KT planning, and access various KT resources.
+Estimated duration: 15 minutes Access to the module is free but requires registration to the SickKids Academy Online platform.

-The second in the series of KT eLearning modules, How to Prepare a Knowledge Translation Plan, will walk you through the key elements of building a KT plan using the Knowledge Translation Planning Template© (KTPT).
-Upon completion of this module, you will be able to use the KTPT© to prepare a KT plan and work through the key components of KT planning in a step by step manner that will guide your KT activities.
-If you receive an error message that “the file you requested has been deleted”, simply hit the “Next” arrow button to begin the module.
-Estimated duration: 25 minutes
+The second in the series of KT eLearning modules, How to Prepare a Knowledge Translation Plan, uses case-based learning to examine the key elements of building a KT dissemination plan using our Knowledge Translation Planning Template© (KTPT) framework.
+Upon completion of this module, you will be able to use the KTPT© to prepare a KT dissemination plan and work through the key components of KT planning in a step-by-step manner that will guide your KT activities.
+Estimated duration: 35 min Access to the module is free but requires registration to the SickKids Academy Online platform.

 The Knowledge Translation Planning Template© supports comprehensive knowledge translation (KT) planning.
 The template is universally applicable across sectors.
 Working through the template step by step will help you address the essential components of the KT planning process.
-The template is available in English and French.
+The template is available in English, French and Spanish.